 Comparing CHTv2 solver predictions to thermocouple readings@L1, temperature deviations of:

-The temperature deviations predicted from the CHTv2 solver are in good comparison with ANSYS Fluent.
-SimScale under predicts the temperature for all cells tested, however it is still close to the other results.
+The temperature deviations predicted from the CHTv2 solver are in good comparison with ANSYS Fluent and the experimental data.

 In the following image, the temperature distribution across the flow domain indicates the heat transfer from cells to the air inside the battery pack.
 The cutting plane displayed is normal to the z axis: